yoxel/aurinko-workplace-apps/README.md

 ## Outlook addin

-Here is how to setup Aurinko.io as a backend API for your Outlook addin: [Create your first Outlook addin](https://docs.aurinko.io/article/36-create-your-first-outlook-addin)!
+Here is how to set up Aurinko.io as a backend API for your Outlook addin: [Create your first Outlook addin](https://docs.aurinko.io/article/36-create-your-first-outlook-addin)!

-The addin manifest file that Aurinko generates for you is just a quickstart sample that you can install in Outlook right away.
+The addin manifest file that Aurinko generates for you is just a quickstart example that you can [install in Outlook](https://docs.aurinko.io/article/37-office-365-installing-outlook-addin) right away.
 The manifest activates the addin's READ mode using outlook/read.html code.

 Check out this article [Outlook addins](https://docs.aurinko.io/article/30-outlook-addins) to learn more.